 Katherine M. Fierro is a passionate world traveler and currently spends her time between Istanbul, Turkey and Los Angeles, CA. Katherine is working toward developing her professional writing skills and perfecting her Turkish/Mediterranean cooking skills.
 She enjoys watching Pedro Almodòvar movies repeatedly.
 She holds a Bachelor of Science in Communications with and emphasis in Public Relations from California Polytechnic University, Pomona.

-Virginia Güneyli left Hot Springs, Arkansas, when she was 18 to attend the University of Missouri.
+V.M.
+Payne left Hot Springs, Arkansas, when she was 18 to attend the University of Missouri.
 She moved to Chicago, followed by St. Louis, then Mexico City, and back to St. Louis.
 Since 2005, she has hopped between St. Louis, Hot Springs, and Istanbul.
 She considers all three places home, but she lives in the St. Louis area, where she teaches world literature and creative writing at a suburban community college.
-She and her husband Bulent are the proud parents of children named for the light they bring to them and the world, Nuri and Nora.

 Jennifer Herrick-Gibbs visited Turkey for the first time on a one-week sailing holiday to the Southern Aegean in 1993 at the age of fifty, which unexpectedly led to an instantaneous love affair with this fascinating country and which she quickly made her adopted home.
 She soon bought an ancient farmhouse in an inland village with her new Turkish partner, where they still live for part of each year, reveling in a culture so different from her own.
 During her time in England, Jennifer is a popular public speaker.
 She gives talks on her unusual and surprising life in Turkey.
 Visit her at Turkish Talks.